quicophy/bipartite-graph-sampling/README.md

 ## Usage

 If you follow in the installation steps, you should also have the rust build tool: cargo.
-Then if you go into the directory into which you cloned this project, you can simply use bigs like this
+Then if you go into the `cli` directory, you can simply use bigs like this
 ```bash
 cargo run -- [SOME ARGUMENTS]
 ```